Treatment of Neck & Cervical Spine Pain Using LLLT/PBMT

 - Symptoms may include neck stiffness, sharp or burning pain, arm tingling or weakness (cervical radiculopathy), and difficulty with movement or daily tasks.

-- LLLT is particularly suited for sensitive or chronic neck conditions where conventional treatments (e.g. exercise, massage, or medications) may provide only temporary or partial relief.
+- LLLT may be particularly relevant for sensitive or persistent neck conditions where pressure, stretching, or repeated movement can aggravate symptoms, and where conventional treatments have provided only temporary or partial relief.

 - Treatment is GP-led by Dr Shikha Parmar and delivered under medical supervision as part of a structured, six-week program tailored to your needs.

-- Especially helpful for those with persistent neck pain or nerve-related symptoms who have not improved with conventional therapy.
+- May be helpful to consider for people with persistent neck pain or nerve-related symptoms who have not improved with usual conservative care, after appropriate medical assessment.

 What is Neck Pain or Cervical Spine Pain?